lemlac/mulem/docs/reference.md

 *Note: keywords `band`, `bor`, `bxor`, and `bnot` are used instead of the traditional `&|^~` because those symbols have different meanings in Mulang: `&` -> tuples, `|` -> pattern matching, `~` -> type conversion.
 This breaks some of the usual habits of other languages, but that frees these symbols to do other things.
 This is an experimental language, so it's not obligated to follow normal conventions.*

 Some operators have assignment alternatives by adding an equals sign `=` after it.
-These are reserved for the operators that aren't keywords and return the same type as their left-hand side  This sets a variable based on its previous value.
+These are reserved for the operators that aren't keywords and return the same type that their left-hand side is.
+This sets a variable based on its previous value.
 The left-hand side must be an already defined variable.
-If it's immutable, then this is the same as shadowing it.
+If it's immutable, then this shadows it.
 If it's mutable, then the value is mutated. *(See [Mutability(#Mutability-mu).)* All of these are void statements, i.e. they return nothing and should only be used in an expression by themselves.

 All assignment operators *(except for `as`)* are **void.** This is intentional to prevent bugs and difficult to read code.
 It's recommend to put all assignment statements on their own separate lines for clarity.

 ### Operation chaining with `[]`

 **Infix operator** are operators who have both an `lhs` and `rhs`.
-For any non-void infix operator `op`, you can write it as `lhs op[rhs]` (an operator + an array literal).
-This is shorthand for writing `((lhs) op (rhs))` and has the same precedence as accessing with `.` or wrapping parentheses around the expression.
+For any non-void infix operator `op`, you can write it like `lhs op[rhs]` (an operator + an array literal).
+This is shorthand for writing `((lhs) op (rhs))` and has the same precedence like accessing with `.` or wrapping parentheses around the expression.
 This is primarily used for arrays, but has many potential use cases which can be explored.

 Operation chaining has the same precedence has member accessing `.`.
-This allows you to treat any operator as a member access.
+This allows you to treat any operator like a member access.
 The most useful use cases for this are for array indexing `#` and piplining `->`.

 ```
 array#[0]#[1]              -- => ( ( array # 0 ) # 1 )